Trump's Plan To Lower Your Hospital Costs: Here's What You Need To Know

 President Trump signed an executive order Monday that he says would make such comparisons easier, and make the pricing process more transparent.

-The order directs agencies to draw up rules requiring hospitals and insurers to make public more information on the negotiated prices they hammer out in contract negotiations.
+The order directs agencies to draw up rules requiring hospitals and insurers to make public more information on the prices they hammer out in contract negotiations.
 Also, hospitals and insurers would have to give estimates on out-of-pocket costs to patients before they go in for nonemergency medical care.

-"This will put American patients in control and address fundamental drivers of health care costs in a way no president has done before," said Health and Human Services Secretary Alex Azar during a press briefing Monday.
+"This will put American patients in control and address fundamental drivers of health care costs in a way no president has done before," Health and Human Services Secretary Alex Azar said during a press briefing Monday.

 But just how useful the effort will prove for consumers remains unclear.